-Photo of a tablet showing an overview of data generated by a sensor network
+Photo of a tablet showing an overview of data generated by a sensor network patterns.

-A sensor is a device that monitors changes by converting signals (input) continuously and automatically from analog objects into a management, (remote) monitoring, and verification.
-Their selecdigital interface (output).
-Technological developments have empowered sensor connectivity through cloud/remote access, forming a global infrastructure of physical and virtual, internet-connected objects called the Internet of Things (IoT).
+A sensor is a device that monitors changes by converting signals digital interface (output).
+Technological developments have empowered sensor connectivity through cloud/remote access, net-connected objects called the Internet of Things (IoT).
 A smart sensor measures and combines signal conditioning and signal processing within one device.
-For example: a SmartMeter monitors electric energy consumption in (near) real-time, communicates with a central system or smart grid, and shares usage data with consumers and providers for billing, data analytics, customer targeting, and rate recommendations.
-Similarly, a Smart Water Meter provides high-resolution readings, demand forecasting, scarcity prevention and leak notification.
+For example: a SmartMeter monitors electric energy consumption in (near) real-time, comdata with consumers and providers for billing, data analytics, customer targeting, and rate recommendations.
+Similarly, a forecasting, scarcity prevention and leak notification.